 For students who qualify, Averett’s impressive Honors Program creates opportunities to step beyond regular classroom study.
 Honors students explore in-depth selected areas of academics.
 Honors Program participation demonstrates a commitment to scholarship and Honors students have an edge in graduate study or in the job market.

-The Galesi Family Student Success Center engages students and enhances their academic performance, deepens satisfaction with scholarly and extra-curricular experiences, assists students with essential learning strategies to succeed in Averett’s classroom and in the job market upon graduation.
-The Center’s proactive and sustained support model enhances individual academic success with current technology, tutoring services, group study tables, writing assistance, and math and science labs.
+The Galesi Family Student Success Center engages students and enhances their academic performance, deepens satisfaction with scholarly and extra-curricular experiences and assists students with essential learning strategies to succeed in Averett’s classroom and in the job market upon graduation.
+The Center’s proactive and sustained support model enhances individual academic success with current technology, tutoring services, group study tables, writing assistance and math and science labs.

 Averett students take an active role in shaping their college experience and the future of the University.
 Student representatives on Averett boards and committees have an equal voice in matters of programs, issues and policy.
 In this way and others, Averett develops students into thoughtful leaders for the future.

 ENROLLMENT BY ETHNICITY

 Native/Indigenous American or Alaska Native, non-Hispanic: 1%

 Native Hawaiian or other Pacific Islander, non-Hispanic: 0%

 Averett’s student-centered educational philosophy means the University focuses on individual success for each student.
 Averett professors are professionals as well as scholars, dedicated to teaching and mentoring students.
 They bring their years of real-world experience to the classroom and their first-hand understanding of student needs and aspirations (nearly half have taught at Averett for more than 15 years) to their one-on-one interactions with students.
 Averett continuously evaluates its academic programs to ensure that it is meeting student and market needs.